Scrivener07/BGS-Handbook/docs/wiki/fo4/interface/reference/menus/messagebox/MessageBoxMenu.md

 title: "MessageBoxMenu"
 ---

-`MessageBoxMenu.as` is an ActionScript file that defines a custom menu interface for displaying a message box with an associated list of selectable options.
+`MessageBoxMenu.as` is an ActionScript file that defines a menu interface for displaying a message box with an associated list of selectable options.
 This menu is an extension of the `IMenu` class and contains various components such as a text field for the body message, a scrolling list for options, and movie clips for background elements.